swup/fragment-plugin/README.md

 }
 ```

-This will work fine, unless you have a `transform` applied to the main container:
+This will work fine, until you apply a `transform` to one of the modal's parent elements:

 ```css
 html.is-changing .transition-main {